List of Guilty Gear characters: May

-May (メイ, Mei) is the young, cute, and spunky first mate of the Jellyfish air pirates that is utterly dedicated to Johnny, the leader of the pirates and the man who raised her after she was orphaned.
+May (メイ, Mei) is the young, cute, and spunky first mate of the Jellyfish air pirates who is utterly dedicated to Johnny, the leader of the pirates who raised her after she was orphaned.
 She entered the first tournament in order to bail Johnny out of prison, and fights in later tournaments for his benefit.
 She fights with a massive ship's anchor, which she is able to swing with ease.
 May is revealed to be one of the endangered citizens of Japan who are cursed by the Universal Will with a seed that would transform them into living bombs bent on destroying the world.
-In Xrd, she begins to suffer an illness before being brought to Kum Haeyun for treatment.
+In Xrd, she begins to suffer an illness and is brought to Kum Haehyun for treatment.
 Thanks to the treatment, May has Information Flares in her which saves her from becoming an antimatter Gear.